dvallin/mindgap/README.md

-# Mindgap fermanetation recipe editor
+# Fermentation recipe editor

+You can create Recipes and track your current projects using Batches.

 ## CLI Commands